automata/aicodeguide/README.md

 to playwright or browser-use.
 This way you can avoid the copy-paste cycle of errors from the web browser into your AI agent, given the AI will control the browser and grab screenshots and errors messages by itself.

+If you want to use 3D content in your webapp and you're using React, it's interesting to use React Three Fiber instead of trying to use the three.js library directly.
+R3F makes it easier to deal with state given it wraps all three.js objects as React components.

 ### Backend